IonelLechintan/faculty/README.md

-A simple project where I used Spring MVC with Rest, in Maven
+A simple project where I used Spring MVC, Rest, Logging and Unit Testing in Maven.